cmdcolin/Tiberius/README.md

 ## Running Tiberius for Gene Prediction

 To run Tiberius with `bin/tiberius.py`, you need to provide a FASTA file containing the genomic sequences.
 The sequence can either include repeat softmasking (recommended) or be run without softmasking.
-See [softmasking_workflow](docs/softmasking_workflow.md) for recommandations on how to mask repeats for Tiberius.
+See [softmasking_workflow](docs/softmasking_workflow.md) for recommendations on how to mask repeats for Tiberius.
 Currently, we only provide weights for mammalian species, they will be downloaded automatically.

 ### Running Tiberius with softmasked genome
 If you want to run Tiberius with softmasking, model weights will be downloaded from https://bioinf.uni-greifswald.de/bioinf/tiberius/models/tiberius_weights.tgz into `model_weights`.